 BACKGROUND INFORMATION/HISTORY:

 This BIRD is submitted to help simplify the clarifications for “block” and “segment” proposed in a separate BIRD.

+BIRD 230.1 changes the location of the new text to a subsection of Chapter 3, rather than creating a new Chapter 4.